imogengreen/GitHub-API-Access/README.md

 _run-server.sh_.
 The visualisation can then be viewed by navigating to localhost:8000 in your browser.

 This visualisation project has been written in Python and makes use of the PyGithub library for data retrieval from the GitHub API.
-The retrieved data is written to local JSON files which are then used in the visualisations. **NOTE**: to run this application and retrieve data, you will need to generate a personal access token and pass that token into the appropriate place within _main.py_.
+The retrieved data is written to local JSON files which are then used in the visualisations. **NOTE**: to retrieve data, you will need to generate a personal access token and pass that token into the appropriate place within _main.py_.
 You can find more information about generating personal access tokens at the following link: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+The quickest way to see this visualisation in action is using the data contained in the JSON files within this repository.
+To do this, you must:

+1. Clone the repository into a local directory
+2. Navigate to that directory
+3.

 For demonstrative purposes, I have captured the visualisations that are returned to me when I execute this application using my own personal access token.
 # Demo